AncientRoman/SublimeOpenFileOverSSH/README.md

 When the file is saved, the buffer is copied back into the remote file, and sublime is given a temporary file to save to which is later deleted.<br>
 The file transferring is done using Popen's stdin and stdout to ssh, not scp.

-The file selection is done by opening an ssh connection when the server is given and `ls` is used to populate the folder/file list on demand
+The file selection is done by opening an ssh connection after the server is input and `ls` is used to populate the folder/file list on demand.

 ## Important
 You should setup ssh public/private key login to your remote machine.<br>
 It may work without it but I haven't tried.

+## Settings
+Ssh's multiplexing feature is used to speed up connection and authentication when browsing and saving files in short succession.<br>
+The default connection keep alive time is 5 minutes and you can change this by adding the `multiplexing` key in the .sublime-settings file for this package.<br>
+The .sublime-settings file will be created inside of the User folder in the Sublime Packages folder after you connect to your first server.<br>
+The `multiplexing` key accepts keep alive (ControlPersist) times in the `120s` or `5m` formats.<br>
+If your system doesn't support multiplexing or you'd like to disable it for security reasons, set `multiplexing` to `false`.

 ## What's New?
 v1.3: Support for Sublime Text 4<br>